California wildfires send film, TV productions scrambling

-LOS ANGELES (Reuters) - Wildfires raging across Southern California are taking a toll on the region’s iconic film industry, forcing producers of commercials, television shows and even student films to pause or seek alternate shooting locations.
+LOS ANGELES, Dec 8 (Reuters) - Wildfires raging across Southern California are taking a toll on the region’s iconic film industry, forcing producers of commercials, television shows and even student films to pause or seek alternate shooting locations.

 The Los Angeles Police Department on Wednesday suspended permitted filming in zones near the fires as well as other areas deemed to be at severe risk of burning.
 Applications for filming in the Angeles National Forest were also halted this week.